 In her quest to uncover which member of the Chequy betrayed her and why, Myfanwy encounters a person with four bodies, an aristocratic woman who can enter her dreams, a secret training facility where children are transformed into deadly fighters, and a conspiracy more vast than she ever could have imagined.

 Alright so this book is awesome.
 It’s incredibly funny, the characters are amazing and the ideas are great!

 Let’s start with the main idea: a supernatural MI6.
 I have a weakness for a story of that sort.
-And i absolutely loved the fact that the superpowers characters had were different.
-I had never read about powers like those before.
+And I absolutely loved the fact that the superpowers characters had were different.
+I’ve never read about powers like these before.
 There were the amazingly silly ones (there’s a guy with a psychic connection to flamingoes) and the ones of our main characters: being able to manipulate other people’s nervous systems.

 Thomas seems like a decent sort, but she’s a glorified paper pusher, she thought ruefully.
 Even if she does work for a paranormal version of the MI5, she’s probably dealing with the boring bits.
 “Heavens!
 Some kind of werewolf is eating the Queen!
 Fetch some forms and ask her to fill them out in triplicate, and then perhaps we can attend to her needs at some point during the next quarter.”

 And the characters!
 I loved them.
 There’s Gestalt, one person in four different bodies who is deliciously creepy.
 There’s the rest of the Checquy who are a mixture of creepy and bizarre.

 She can walk through your dreams and he killed all those Nazis while he was naked, so we kowtow to them, but let me tell you, they do not have the best people skills.